v3rbalgit/grindhousebot/README.md

 3. When new data arrives:
    - DataFrames are updated with the latest prices
    - Technical indicators are recalculated
+   - Market conditions are analyzed:
+     * Trend strength
+     * Volume confirmation
+     * Pattern recognition
+     * Dynamic thresholds
-   - Signals are generated based on strategy conditions
+   - Signals are generated with confidence scores
-   - New signals are sent to Discord channel
+   - High-confidence signals are sent to Discord channel

+## AI Chat System 🤖

+The bot uses OpenRouter's API to provide intelligent responses about:
+- Cryptocurrency markets and trading concepts
+- Bot features and strategy explanations
+- Technical analysis insights

+Chat features:
+- Focused on crypto/trading topics
+- Concise, technical responses
+- No financial advice or predictions
+- Automatic disclaimers for market-related info
+- Response length limited to maintain channel readability

 ## Contributing 🤝

 Contributions are welcome!
 The bot is designed to be easily extensible, especially for adding new trading strategies.

 To add a new strategy:
-1. Extend the `SignalStrategy` base class in `strategies.py`
+1. Create a new strategy class extending `SignalStrategy`
-2. Implement the required `min_candles` property and `process` method
+2. Implement required methods:
+   - `min_candles` property
+   - `calculate_indicator` method
+   - `analyze_market` method
-3. Add the strategy type to `StrategyType` enum in `models.py`
+3. Add strategy type to `StrategyType` enum
+4. Register strategy in `StrategyFactory`

 ## Troubleshooting 🔍